How to enable Cortana in Windows 10 in Ireland and other non-US countries.

 By far one of the most popular articles on this site has been from Irish users looking to enable Cortana, Microsoft's personal digital assistant, on their Windows 10 PC's.

 The important thing to note for Cortana to available on your PC or tablet, your Country or Region, Language, and Speech Language needs to be in one of the below combinations.
+As Windows 10 Mobile is the same OS as the PC version (more or less), the below settings should also work on any Windows 10-powered Phone.

 1. Open Settings.
-Select Time & language, and then Region & language.
+Select Time & language, and then Region & Language.

 2. Check the Language (set as default) setting for your Windows display language.
 If your desired language is not available, add your desired language: